SFI-Lero/TREES-InnerSource_FAQ/README.md

 ## **Progress**

 The `InnerSourceFAQ/InnerSourceFAQ.Rmd` file is  the master document.
-All text requiring translation are enclosed inside the `i18n$t()` R function.
+All text that should appear in the HTML document (and require translation) are enclosed inside the `i18n$t()` R function.

 The translation language can be set in the beginning of the text: `i18n$set_translation_language("<language>")`.
 The translation file should be in the `./data/translation_<language>.csv` file relative to the `.Rmd` file.